By Rosie Schwartz, RD, FDC

 - Meat, poultry and fish

-- Dairy products: milk and yoghurt
+- Dairy products: milk and yogurt

 This vitamin is also known as the sunshine vitamin because it’s produced by the body when bare skin is exposed to sunlight of a certain ultraviolet strength.
 But since we live in the Great White North where adequate strengths of sunlight are not available for much of the year, almost all Canadian adults are short on vitamin D; in fact 98% of women and 94% of men.
 This nutrient is vital for a range of critical roles including calcium absorption.
 It’s also a key player in proper immune system functioning, something that’s especially important these days.